 - Individuals meeting at least three criteria for metabolic syndrome have 60% higher annual healthcare costs; diabetes alone contributes to $327 billion in medical costs and lost productivity, a number expected to exceed $600 billion by 2030.
 The prevalence of NAFLD in the US contributes to an estimated $100 billion in healthcare costs.
 If the obesity rate continues on its current trajectory, the NAFLD burden could increase to $1 trillion by the end of the decade.

 - COVID-19 became a top-three leading cause of death in 2020 and 2021, and 40% of people in the US who died from COVID had diabetes.
 Another study found that nondiabetic COVID-19 patients hospitalized with elevated blood sugar were three times more likely to die than those with stable glucose levels.
+And a new study finds that having three of more symptoms of metabolic syndrome—obesity, pre-diabetes or diabetes, hypertension and high cholesterol—when hospitalized with COVID makes you 20% more likely to die in the hospital.
 Researchers say the dual pandemics of metabolic syndrome and COVID-19 are linked.
 COVID-19 may also exacerbate the ongoing metabolic crisis or drive up Type 2 diabetes rates, as researchers have found a link between infection and persistent hyperglycemia.
 One study found that about 46% of patients admitted to a hospital for COVID-19 had high blood sugar during their stay.
 And about 35% of those patients had hyperglycemia lasting for at least six months after infection.

 - It’s even worse for kids.
 More than 20% of children age 2-19 meet the criteria for obesity, up from 6% in the early 1970s.
 The number of kids with severe obesity has grown from 1% to 6%.
 As many as 12% of kids globally have NAFLD, but that rate is as high as 80% among kids with obesity.
 Two separate research projects just found significant increases—more than doubling in one data set—in the rates of diabetes among kids during the pandemic, as well the proportion of Type 2 diabetes versus Type 1.
 Between 2011 and 2014, 63% of people 19 and under in the United States drank a sugar-sweetened beverage (SSB) on a given day.